Reducing clearances for wood stoves

-Reducing clearances for your wood burning appliance can be accomplished by various methods.
+Reducing clearances for wood burning appliances can be accomplished by various methods.
 Constructing an approved heat shield is the most economical, although some people would prefer to purchase a pre-fabricated one.
-Regardless of which type you select it has to be installed in accordance with CSA requirements.
+No matter what type you select it has to be installed in accordance with CSA requirements.

 A stove that has been tested and certified as meeting a safety standard has a label on the back showing how much clearance is needed from combustible material like walls and furniture.
 This information is also found in the manufacturer’s installation instructions.
 If there is no label, the stove is not certified.

 Almost all new wood stoves currently offered for sale have been safety certified and most insurance companies will only accept certified appliances.
 Stoves that are not tested and certified include used or antique stoves or stoves that have been built by small, informal welding shops.

 It is a good idea to avoid uncertified stoves for serious heating because their safety and efficiency are likely to be inferior and many insurance companies refuse to cover houses containing them.
 Also, because they have not been tested, their performance is unknown, so the minimum required clearances to combustible material are very large: 1200 mm (48 in.) for radiant stoves and 900 mm (36 in.) for stoves surrounded by jackets behind which convection air can flow.

 The clearance for an uncertified radiant stove is 1200 mm (48 in.) and for a stove with a sheet metal jacket or casing the clearance is 900 mm (36 in.).
 The clearances are large because they apply to all shapes, sizes and designs of stoves that have not been tested to determine the actual clearances.
 Using the heat shield constructed in accordance with CSA B365 can allow you to reduce the required clearances by up to 67%